 Western Cabins

-Featuring two queen-sized bed the Western Cabins offer front porches to enjoy the view.
-The cabin features a full bathroom with a tub along with a ceiling fan and mini-fridge.
+The Western Cabins feature two queen-sized beds and front porches to enjoy the view.
+The cabin features a full bathroom with a tub, ceiling fan, and mini-fridge.

 Pioneer Cabins

-With two bedrooms and bedding for six people, the Pioneer Cabins accommodate six people and include a bathroom with a shower only.
-Also find a mini-fridge and a ceiling fan in the cabin.
+The Pioneer Cabins feature two bedrooms and bedding for six people.
+They also include a bathroom with a shower only, a mini-fridge, and a ceiling fan.
 Enjoy the rustic charm of a log cabin exterior.

 Frontier Cabins

 For smaller groups, the Frontier Cabins offer one room with a full-size bed and a twin to accommodate three people.
-The cabins also feature a bathroom with a shower though no mini-fridge.
-The cabin features a ceiling fan along with a log exterior.
+The cabins also feature a bathroom with a shower, though no mini-fridge.
+They also have a ceiling fan and a log exterior.

-Lodging opens mid-May on the North Rim and closes for the season in mid-October.
+Lodging on the North Rim opens in mid-May and closes for the season in mid-October.
 As a popular destination, make reservations well in advance.

-Note, none of the lodging at the Grand Canyon’s North Rim offers air-conditioning but the room feature telephones with spotty cell phone coverage.
+Note that none of the lodging at the Grand Canyon’s North Rim offers air-conditioning, but the room features telephones with spotty cell phone coverage.

 The lodge offers its guests a complimentary shuttle to the Kaibab Trailhead twice a day.